Operator Learning for Consolidation: An Architectural Comparison for DeepONet Variants

 Among various neural operator architectures, Deep Operator Networks (DeepONet), proposed by \cite{lu2021learning}, have gained substantial attention due to their formulation.
 DeepONet is based on the universal approximation theorem for operators \citep{chen1995universal}, which establishes its ability to approximate nonlinear solution operators of PDEs given sufficient network complexity and data coverage.
 This framework allows DeepONet to efficiently learn generalizable operators \citep{lu2022comprehensive}.

 DeepONet can achieve greater data efficiency, faster training convergence, and improved accuracy \citep{lu2021learning} compared to conventional architectures, such as feed-forward networks (FNNs), sequence-to-sequence models (seq2seq), and residual networks (ResNets) in operator learning tasks.
-Furthermore, the architecture of DeepONet offers interpretability through its explicit separation of functional roles: the branch net learns to encode the input function, representing the coefficients of a latent basis, while the trunk net learns to output corresponding basis functions over the spatio-temporal domain, which are then combined with these coefficients to form the solution.
+Furthermore, the architecture of DeepONet offers interpretability through its explicit separation of functional roles: the branch net learns to encode the input function, representing the coefficients of a latent basis, while the trunk net learns to output corresponding basis functions over the spatio-temporal domain, which are then combined to form a solution.
 This design mirrors the structure of functional mappings in infinite-dimensional spaces, where solution operators can be viewed as weighted combinations of basis functions parameterized by input functions \citep{naylor1982linear_operator_theory}.
-This formulation is in alignment with the mathematical framework of operator learning \citep{kovachki2023neural_operators}.
+This formulation aligns with the mathematical framework of operator learning \citep{kovachki2023neural_operators}.

-DeepONet has been applied in various fields, such as fluid mechanics \citep{kumar2024deeponet_engine, bai2024deeponet_cfd}, material science \citep{yin2022deeponet_solid}, structural mechanics \citep{he2023deeponet_structure, ahmed2024deeponet_structure}, and thermodynamics \citep{koric2023deepoent_heat, kushwaha2024deeponet_heat}; these efforts have highlighted DeepONet's potential in modeling complex physical processes.
+DeepONet has been applied in various fields, such as fluid mechanics \citep{kumar2024deeponet_engine, bai2024deeponet_cfd}, material science \citep{yin2022deeponet_solid}, structural mechanics \citep{he2023deeponet_structure, ahmed2024deeponet_structure}, and thermodynamics \citep{koric2023deepoent_heat, kushwaha2024deeponet_heat}.
+These efforts have highlighted DeepONet's potential in modeling complex physical processes.
 However, the potential of DeepONet in geotechnical engineering remains largely unexplored.
-This study aims to introduce DeepONet as a surrogate modeling approach for geotechnical problems, focusing on the one-dimensional (1D) consolidation phenomenon, one of the most prevalent geotechnical engineering problems.
+This study aims to introduce DeepONet as a surrogate modeling approach for geotechnical problems, focusing on the consolidation phenomenon, one of the most prevalent geotechnical engineering problems.
 The motivation for exploring the consolidation problem is that it can serve as a benchmark to demonstrate DeepONet's capabilities to the geotechnical community, while also highlighting the role of the different architectural adaptations explored in this study.